Tag Archive | African blue basil

 What Bees and Butterflies Need

 All living creatures need food and water, shelter, and a place to raise their young.
-By adapting the way we maintain the property around our homes, we can achieve both an attractive landscape and one that fosters populations of wild creatures.
+By adapting the way we maintain the property around our homes, we can achieve both an attractive landscape and one that fosters native wildlife.
 Currently, 40% of the insect pollinator species are at risk of extinction.
-A few of us can make a small difference in our neighborhood; millions of us can really shake it up!
+A few of us can make a small difference in our neighborhood; millions of us can begin to shake it up!

-Houses—entire communities—generally have been built after felling all the native trees, bulldozing the rest, and covering the ground with a high maintenance lawn.
-Streams were diverted to concrete pipes underground, taking habitat from frogs, salamanders, and turtles.
+Houses—entire communities—generally have been built after felling all the native trees, bulldozing the rest, and covering the ground with high maintenance lawns.
+Streams diverted to concrete pipes underground take habitat from frogs, salamanders, turtles, and dragonflies.
 Where this tradition is changing, developers are roping off and protecting native stands of trees and understory species.

 Maybe the builder spotted in a fast growing silver maple, a row of clipped hollies along the foundation, and a couple of forsythias in the back.
 Well, that won’t do much for all the bees and butterflies, or for the hummingbirds, bats, moths, and beetles that pollinate our crops and wild plants.
 And right there, in this yard and in that yard, lie the broken links in the food chain.
 Our monocultured and unnaturally manicured properties are sold as low maintenance, but there’s little life there.